JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Morphological Analysis

 \subsection{Size measurements}

-We perform single component S\'ersic profile fits using GALFIT \citep{galfit} on 6\arcsec{} by 6\arcsec{} cutouts.
+We perform single component S\'ersic profile fits using \texttt{GALFIT} \citep{galfit} on 6\arcsec{} by 6\arcsec{} cutouts.
 We obtain initial values for effective radius along the semi-major axis ($r_e$), S\'ersic index ($n_S$), magnitude, position angle, and axis ratio from the FRESCO photometric catalog.
-Parameters are constrained to within $r_e$=[0.3,400], $n_S$=[0.2,6], axis ratio=[0.0001,1], and we allow the total magnitude to vary within $\pm$3 mag of its initial value.
+Parameters are constrained to within $r_e$=[0.3 pix, 400 pix], $n_S$=[0.2,6], axis ratio=[0.0001,1], and we allow the total magnitude to vary within $\pm$3 mag of its initial value.
 Neighboring objects are flagged and masked out using the detection segmentation map.

 The sizes in F150W and F444W as well as the stellar masses and redshifts of the 1.1mm-selected galaxies are listed in Table \ref{tab:sizes}.
+Due to differences in NIRCam coverage, only 24 of the 33 GOODS-ALMA selected galaxies are imaged in both F150W and F444W.
+Out of these 24 galaxies, 14 are determined to have a reliable S\'ersic fit by \texttt{GALFIT}.
 Errors for sizes are determined by using Monte Carlo bootstrap methods as follows.
 For each galaxy, we create 100 images by adding random perturbations drawn from the error image to the science image.
-These 100 images are fit with GALFIT, and the standard deviation in the distribution of sizes is taken as the uncertainty in size for each galaxy.
-Because the 1.1mm-selected sample in general is quite bright (particularly in redder bands) the bootstrapped errors are relatively small (less than 1\% on average in F444W), and likely underestimate the true uncertainty in the single component S\'ersic fits.
-Due to differences in NIRCam coverage, only 24 of the 33 GOODS-ALMA selected galaxies are imaged in both F150W and F444W.
-Out of these 24 galaxies, 14 are determined to have a good S\'ersic fit by GALFIT.
+These 100 images are fit with \texttt{GALFIT}, and the standard deviation in the distribution of sizes is taken as the uncertainty in size for each galaxy.
+Because the 1.1mm-selected sample in general is quite bright (particularly in redder bands) the bootstrapped errors are relatively small (less than 1\% on average in F444W), and likely underestimate the true uncertainty in the single component S\'ersic fits, reflecting instead the brightness of the 1.1mm-selected sample relative to the background.
+To get errors that more realistically capture the uncertainty in our fits, we independently measure sizes using the Python package \texttt{statmorph} \citep{statmorph}.
+We find that the \texttt{GALFIT} and \texttt{statmorph} sizes are generally consistent, with median size ratios of 0.98 (F150W) and 0.92 (F444W), and standard deviation in the size ratios of 0.25 (F150W) and 0.2 (F444W).
+The standard deviations correspond to fractional systematic errors of 25\% in F150W and 20\% in F444W, which we add in quadrature to the bootstrapped errors.

+We note that although we use F150W to trace the rest-optical and F444W to trace the rest-NIR, the wide redshift range of our 1.1mm-selected sample means that these classifications do not apply uniformly, particularly at higher redshifts.
+For galaxies at $z<4.5$ (30 out of 33 galaxies), F444W probes the rest-frame NIR.
+However, for galaxies at $z>2.75$ (16 out of 33 galaxies), F150W more accurately traces rest-frame NUV emission.
+This wavelength shift affects a smaller subset of the sample for which we have size measurements: only 5 out of 14 galaxies with robust \texttt{GALFIT} fits lie at $z>2.75$.
+We return to this issue in Section~\ref{sec:results} to affirm that all conclusions remain robust when repeating analyses limited to $z<2.75$.